Hire Agreement: amendment for the COVID-19 pandemic

 D9 Fire and safety equipment.
 The fire exits, fire extinguishers, manual fire bell and first-aid kits are marked on the Floor Plan below.
 The Fire and Safety Monitor will ensure that safety equipment is not moved, damaged nor interfered with.

-D2 Exit signs.
-The Hirer must comply with the legal requirement to display the ‘Exit’ signs by ensuring the signs are switched on during the period of hire and switched off before leaving.
+E2 Exit signs.
+The hirer must comply with the legal requirement to display the ‘Exit’ signs by ensuring the signs are switched on during the period of hire and switched off before leaving.

-E1 Clean the floor with the equipment provided
+F1 Clean the floor with the equipment provided.

-E2 Draw the curtains using the pull cords and ensure that the windows are closed and locked
+F2 Draw the curtains using the pull cords and ensure that the windows are closed and locked.

-E3 Remove from both the hall and its grounds all rubbish generated by the Hirer
+F3 Remove from both the hall and its grounds all rubbish generated by the hirer.

-E4 Ensure that all the doors marked on the Floor Plan below are closed.
-The main entrance door is to be both closed and locked
+F4 Ensure that all the doors marked on the floor plan below are closed.
+The main entrance door is to be both closed and locked.

-E5 Switch off ‘Exit’ signs and turn off lights
+F5 Switch off ‘Exit’ signs and turn off lights.

 showing the location of the emergency exits and safety equipment